WHATS HOT

 Some of the most common early pregnancy symptoms include:

 Missing a Period: If you’re missing a period, it’s usually the first indication of pregnancy.
-Although some pregnant women may still experience , it typically starts 1–2 weeks after conception and is caused by the fertilized egg attaching itself to the uterus or uterine wall.
+Although some pregnant women may still experience bleeding, it typically starts 1–2 weeks after conception and is caused by the fertilized egg attaching itself to the uterus or uterine wall.
 This phenomenon is called implantation bleeding.

 There are a few reasons why you might miss a period, other than pregnancy.
-Emotional stress and other physical can disrupt your body’s normal hormonal , resulting in a missed period.
-If you’re concerned about pregnancy, the thing to do is take a pregnancy test.
+Emotional stress and other physical causes can disrupt your body’s normal hormonal , resulting in a missed period.
+If you’re concerned about pregnancy, the best thing to do is take a pregnancy test.

 Frequent Urination: A pregnant woman frequently needs to urinate due to physical and hormonal imbalances.
 This usually occurs 2–3 weeks after conception and continues throughout the gestational period.
 Frequent urination may cause discomfort and may interfere with a woman’s daily activities.

-Swollen Breasts and Sensitive Nipples: Areola and nipple changes are common symptoms during the first trimester of pregnancy.
+Swollen and Sensitive Nipples: Areola and nipple changes are common symptoms during the first trimester of pregnancy.
 The areolas (the circles around the nipples) may become darker and the nipples more sensitive.
 These changes usually occur 1–2 weeks after conception.

 Fatigue: If you’re feeling tired and exhausted, it’s probably due to changes in hormone levels in your body.
 Fortunately, this usually goes away after the first few months.